tiadrop/face/readme.md

 I believe JSON's dynamically-structured nature is a strength and have aimed to take advantage of it while providing type information and safety where appropriate.
 See [demo/JsonDemo.cs](demo/JsonDemo.cs) for examples of importing and exporting JSON using this system.

 According to rough but generally consistent [benchmark](jsonbenchmark.log) ([JsonTest.cs](demo/JsonTest.cs)), `JsValue.FromJson()`'s performance is comparable with that of Utf8Json and Text.Json's equivalents in most cases and outperforms both in some common cases.
+I've tried to make [parse error messages](errortest.log) informative and concise.